• This field is for validation purposes and should be left unchanged.

-110 East 59th Street, 23rd Floor | New York, NY 10022
+110 East 59th Street, 23rd Floor, New York, NY 10022

-New York City Liquor License Attorney
+New York State Liquor License Attorney

-Get help from a lawyer who understands New York City liquor licensing laws
+Get help from a lawyer who understands New York State liquor licensing laws

 Giving you the advantage of Attorney Certification